 9 Signs You May Need Marriage Counseling

 If you were to watch a video re-run of the past twelve months of your marriage, what might it reveal?
-If you see any of these nine signs, it may reveal you could benefit from a few good sessions of marriage counseling.
+If you see any of these nine signs, it may reveal you could benefit from A New Beginning Marriage Renewal Retreat.

 When a marriage gets into trouble, it’s sometimes hard for us to admit that we’re in need of marriage counseling.
 Reaching out for help with any life challenge- especially marriage help, is not something many of us would typically find easy to do.